McGill-NLP/AdversarialTriggers/README.md

 </p>

 To quickly see how triggers can be optimized over **multiple targets and multiple models** using GCG, refer to the `experiments/multiple.py` script.
-Stay tuned in the coming days (April 25) as we plan to add more detailed usage examples.

 ## Install
 ```bash